• Share this on:

 Master chef

 Northern European countries are increasingly developing a dining culture.
-This is inspired by the French or Italian food culture, for instance, but also by the cultures of Non-European countries like Morocco and Japan.
-This means consumers are taking more time to sit and enjoy dinner.
-They turn it into a social event with family and friends, using their best dinnerware.
-These consumers have learnt to identify and appreciate good dinner and serveware and are increasingly making individual choices.
+This is inspired by the French or Italian food culture, for instance, but also by the cultures of non-European countries, like Morocco and Japan.
+In line with the trend of slow cooking and dining, this means that consumers are taking more time to sit and enjoy dinner.
+They are turning it into a social event with family and friends, using their best dinnerware.
+These consumers have learnt to identify and appreciate good dinner- and serveware and are increasingly making individual choices.

-The master chef trend is characterised by consumers taking pride in developing and showing off their cooking skills.
-This is in line with two strands of wellness: developing your capabilities and ‘social connection’.
-European consumers are rediscovering the joy of cooking and inviting their friends and family to join in.
+The master-chef trend is characterised by consumers taking pride in developing and showing off their cooking skills.
+This is in line with two strands of wellness, in which people seek to develop their skill sets and ‘social connection’.
+European consumers are rediscovering the joy of cooking and are inviting their friends and family to join in.
 This is strongly promoted by chefs and cooking shows on television and in other media.
-Amateur cooks increasingly want to work with the same kitchenware as the real chefs, and have therefore become slightly less price-sensitive and more sensitive to branding.
+Amateur cooks want to work with the same kitchenware as real chefs, making them slightly less price-sensitive and more sensitive to branding.

 Made by hand

 In slow dining, consumers take pride in their serveware.
-This makes them slightly less price-sensitive and more design-oriented.
-Such consumers prefer individual, seemingly one-of-a-kind pieces that have been handmade or hand-finished to display their personal good taste.
+As a result, they focus more on design and slightly less on price.
+Such consumers prefer individual, seemingly one-of-a-kind pieces that have been handmade or hand-finished, to display their good taste.

-Handmade salad sets form a niche in a kitchen and serveware market, where industrialised manufacturing is the norm.
-Salad sets that are fully or partly handmade start in the mid-high segment and can reach into the premium segment.
-However, while offering handmade products can move you up into the higher value segments, you should be aware that volumes may be limited.
+Handmade salad sets form a niche in a kitchenware and serveware sector, where industrialised manufacturing is the norm.
+Salad sets that are fully or partly handmade start in the mid-high segment, and they can reach into the premium segment.
+Although offering handmade products can move you up into the higher-value segments, you should be aware that volumes may be limited.

 Tips:

-• To be successful in the dinner and serveware market, you need to follow trends in food, cooking and dining.
-You can do this by following food-oriented trade fairs such as Anuga or Biofach, viewing cooking programmes and reading magazines on the subject.
+• To be successful in the dinnerware and serveware market, you should follow trends in food, cooking and dining.
+You can do this by following food-oriented trade fairs (e.g. Anuga or BIOFACH), watching cooking programmes and reading magazines on the subject.

 • Engage in storytelling.
-Add cultural value by showing your local and traditional food preparation and dining practices on your website and social media communication.
-Making and maker stories are very much sought after by consumers looking to improve their knowledge and skills.
+Add cultural value by showing your local and traditional food preparation and dining practices on your website and social media.
+Stories about the making and makers of products are popular amongst consumers looking to improve their knowledge and skills.
 Stories about your sustainable values and actions offer ‘feel-good’ value to consumers in the wellness segment.

 • Consider (environmentally friendly) gift packaging.
-Dinner and serveware items are attractive gifts for this group of consumers, so gift packaging can add value for both your importer and the reseller.
-Remember: gifting is connecting, which is a basic principle of well-being.
+Dinner- and serveware items are attractive gifts for this group of consumers, so gift packaging can add value for both your importer and the reseller.
+Remember: gifting means connecting, which is a basic principle of well-being.

-• Do not coat your woods, work with natural materials, and use the original natural colours in your products.
-Natural materials make the consumer feel closer to nature – again a strong need in wellness.
+• Do not lacquer your woods.
+Work with natural materials, and use the original natural colours in your products.
+For preservation, light treatment with a vegetable oil or wax is often sufficient.
+Natural materials make the consumer feel closer to nature — again a strong need in wellness.

 • See our article on how the COVID-19 crisis boosts the importance of the wellness trend in HDHT for more information.